FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Introduction

-As an alternative method, transformer-based split learning methods, named FedBERT~\cite{tian2022fedbert}, have been proposed to adapt LLMs, offloading most model parameters reside to the server while retaining only the embedding and output layers on client to ensure privacy.
-As shown in Fig.~\ref{fig:compare}(a), FedBERT divides Transformers into three parts, i.e., embedding layers and output layers on client, while main Transformer layers on server.
-The forward propagation(FP) path is client-to-server-to-client.
-After client calculates loss, gradients backpropagate(BP) from client-to-server-to-client.
-The core idea of FedBERT is to divide the calculation into two parts: the client devices is responsible for initial feature extraction from raw data and calculate final loss, while the server handles deeper inference and learning.
-Although FedBERT provides a potentially viable solution for resource-constrained clients scenarios, it still faces several limitations: \textbf{1) Privacy Leakage:} during forward and backward propagation, activation values and gradients from the embedding layer are transmitted, which can be exploited to reconstruct original input data through beam search~\cite{gupta2022recovering} or reverse engineering~\cite{asnani2023reverse}. \textbf{2) Communication Cost:} LLMs are auto-regressive, requiring sequential token generation based on prior tokens.
-In federated split learning, this necessitates a full forward and backward pass with client-server communication for each token, greatly increasing communication rounds and bandwidth usage. \textbf{3) Lack of Adaptability: } Fixed partition points lack flexibility to downstream tasks and hardware constraints, as different devices vary in their capacity to handle workloads and parameter sizes.
+To address this, transformer-based federated splitting models~\cite{zheng2024safely,su2024titanic} have been proposed to adapt LLM fine-tuning to resource-constrained scenarios.
+Titanic~\cite{su2024titanic} handles limited server resources by partitioning LLM across clients and enabling collaborative training.
+FL-GLM~\cite{zheng2024safely} offloads most model parameters to a resource-ample server while retaining the input and output layer on the client.
+As shown in Figure~\ref{fig:compare}a, FL-GLM divides Transformers into three parts, i.e., the first input block and the last output block on the client, while the middle blocks on the server.
+The forward propagation (FP) path is client-to-server-to-client with peer-to-peer key encryption.
+After the client calculates loss, gradients backpropagate (BP) from client-to-server-to-client with the same encryption.
+Although FL-GLM provides a potentially viable solution for clients in resource-constrained scenarios, it still faces several limitations: \textbf{1) Privacy Leakage:} during forward and backward propagation, activation values and gradients from the input blocks are transmitted, which can be exploited to reconstruct original input data through reverse engineering~\cite{asnani2023reverse}. \textbf{2) Communication Cost:} LLMs are auto-regressive, requiring sequential token generation based on prior tokens.
+In federated split learning, this necessitates a full forward and backward pass with client-server communication for each token, greatly increasing communication rounds and bandwidth usage. \textbf{3) Lack of Adaptability: } Fixed partition points of FL-GLM lack flexibility to downstream tasks and hardware constraints, as different devices vary in their capacity to handle workloads and parameter sizes.